University of Groningen

 Programme structure

-• EIT InnoEnergy Master’s in Smart Electrical Networks and Systems (SENSE): This track focuses on designing, implementing and managing smart grids.
+• EIT InnoEnergy Master’s in Smart Electrical Networks and Systems (SENSE): This double degree focuses on designing, implementing and managing smart grids.
 Students following this programme study their first year in Sweden and their second year at TU/e.
 As a result, they gain a double degree in the relevant master’s programme from each university.

 Career perspectives